chlc3d/natural-number-calculation-engine/README.md

 ### I/O mapping

 The *I/O mapping* is a function from a set of characters (the *I/O range*) to a set of natural numbers.
 The input tape should contain only characters on the I/O range.
-The I/O mapping is used to select the number to write for the INPT command.
-The OUTP command operates on the same range to write characters to the output tape.
-These are defined in more detail in the descriptions of the INPT and OUTP commands.
+The I/O mapping is used to select the number to write for the READ command.
+The WRIT command operates on the same range to write characters to the output tape.
+These are defined in more detail in the descriptions of the READ and WRIT commands.

 The details of the I/O mapping and I/O range are implementation-defined.